-Additionally, for some APIs, including the HTTP client described in 4.2.10, the operations are implemented asynchronously, which means that a script may be idle while the operation is being processed by Viinex 3.3, - and then, upon completion, the result of the operation is returned to the script in form of an (asynchronous) call to the callback provided by the script.
+Additionally, for some APIs, including the HTTP client described in 4.2.10, the operations are implemented asynchronously, which means that a script may be idle while the operation is being processed by viinex 3.4, - and then, upon completion, the result of the operation is returned to the script in form of an (asynchronous) call to the callback provided by the script.
 This does not mean that the execution of a script is interrupted, - quite the opposite, the script must be in idle state in order to be able to handle such callback.
-However, the callback is called when the operation is completed, and the script cannot control the asynchronous operation after it is started.
+However, the callback is called when the operation is completed, and the script cannot control the asynchronous operation after one has started.

-In Viinex 3.3, the functions which are implemented as asynchronous operations, always accept callbacks with the following signature:
+In viinex 3.4, the functions which are implemented as asynchronous operations, always accept callbacks with the following signature:

+'''

-function (result, error){
+function (result, error) {

+...

+}

+'''

-It is always the case that only one of the arguments is defined.
+It is always the case that only one of the two arguments is passed when the callback is being called.
 If the operation has failed, the error argument is present, no matter what type of result is expected (there can be no result, - the error description is anyway passed to the callback in a second argument).
-Therefore it is advised that the callback checks whether its second argument is defined, and handles this case as failure of the operation.
-The error argument is an object containing the boolean property error set to true and description of the error in a string property message.
+Therefore it is advised that the callback checks whether its second argument is defined, and handles this case as a failure of the operation.
+The error argument is an object containing the boolean property error set to true and a description of the error in the string property message.